CSC207-UofT/course-project-group-064/README.md

 ## Chess - Group 064

 A chess program written in Java.
+Requires SQLite.